Uric acid: Dogs

 The Dalmatian has a genetic defect in uric acid uptake by the liver and kidneys, resulting in decreased conversion to allantoin, so this breed excretes uric acid, and not allantoin, in the urine.

-Birds and reptiles
+Birds, reptiles and desert-dwelling mammals

 In birds and reptiles, and in some desert-dwelling mammals (such as the kangaroo rat), uric acid also is the end product of purine metabolism, but it is excreted in feces as a dry mass.
 This involves a complex metabolic pathway that is energetically costly in comparison to processing of other nitrogenous wastes such as urea (from the urea cycle) or ammonia, but has the advantages of reducing water loss and preventing dehydration.

 Invertebrates

 Platynereis dumerilii, a marine polychaete worm, uses uric acid as a sexual pheromone.
-The female of the species releases uric acid into the water during mating, to induce males to release sperm.
+The female of the species releases uric acid into the water during mating, which induces males to release sperm.